-The two-hour "Friday Night SmackDown" airs on the CW Network in primetime on Fridays and is consistently one of the highest rated programs on CW and a top rated show among males 12-17 and males 18-34 on Friday nights.
-On January 31, 2008, we announced that we would conclude our partnership with the CW Network after the conclusion of the 2007/2008 television season.
-Subsequently, in February 2008, we announced that SmackDown would be moving to MyNetworkTV for the start of the 2008/2009 television season.
+The two-hour "Friday Night SmackDown" airs on the MyNetworkTV in primetime on Fridays and is consistently one of the highest rated programs on the network and a top rated show among males 12-17 and males 18-34 on Friday nights.
+Before the 2008/2009 television season, "Friday Night SmackDown" aired on the CW Network.